chonibe/coa-service/README.md

 - Checking for missing orders
 - Processing Stripe transfers

-## Vendor Portal
+## Artist Portal

-The vendor portal allows vendors to:
+The artist portal allows artists to:

 - View their sales and revenue
 - Track their products